 Self-guided heritage walk

 A city loaded with heritage and folklore, one of our favourite things to do in Adelaide was simply to walk around and enjoy the architecture.
 One great building after the next, there are tours, but we opted to go it alone.
-If you are looking for a tour, check here for discounts.
+However, if you want the commentary, reserve your often-discounted Adelaide highlights tour here.

 More fun things to do in Adelaide Australia